 The building has retained many of its original architectural features and remains on its original site.
 Besides the addition of an ell wing in approximately 1890, the structure has seen little change until some work in 1965 when windows were changed to six over six pane sash windows, and a concrete foundation added.
 A store on the property once operated by Hugh John Montgomery was destroyed in a 1938 fire.

 The property was held by a number of owners subsequent to the Montgomery family.
 The property was transferred to the provincial government to be operated as a tourist attraction as part of the 1964 Centennial celebrations.
 In 1965 the L.M.
 Montgomery Act was passed "to provide for the administration, operation and maintenance of the birthplace of Lucy Maud Montgomery".
 A volunteer foundation continues to operate the site.
-Many items associated with the author are on display including her wedding dress and shoes, and original scrapbooks.
+Many items associated with the author are on display including a replica of her wedding dress and original shoes, and original scrapbooks.
 Period furnishings provide visitors with a glimpse of a late 19th century rural home.

 Montgomery's literary works have spurred not only general and academic interest in her writings, but also great interest in the Prince Edward Island places where she was born, lived and loved attracting visitors to the province since the publication of her first novel Anne of Green Gables in 1908.

 Located at New London corner, the Lucy Maud Montgomery Birthplace is an important landmark in its community and to the province.